Finance · Every dollar, on the record

 The FEC has a specific test for what counts as a legitimate campaign expense versus personal use.
 It’s called the “irrespective test” - would this expense exist if the candidate were not running.
 If the answer is no, the campaign covers it.
 Everything else is on me.

-What the campaign pays for - my phone bill and internet when used for campaign work, software and subscriptions used for campaign work, meals while I’m actively out campaigning, the rental travel trailer that doubles as the mobile organizing office across 17 counties, gas and mileage when traveling for the campaign, parking and RV hookups during county trips, the Memphis headquarters at Crosstown Concourse, signage and printing and materials, the website hosting and email platform, social media graphics and video production, digital ad buys, local radio and print in rural counties, FEC compliance and finance attorney fees, payroll for the campaign manager and treasurer, voter file access, polling, phone bank software, and event costs.
+What the campaign pays for - my phone bill and internet when used for campaign work, software and subscriptions used for campaign work, meals while I’m actively out campaigning, the campaign-related cost of the travel trailer that doubles as the mobile organizing office - rental, mileage, and hookups allocated to campaign use and documented with my treasurer - gas and mileage when traveling for the campaign, parking and RV hookups during county trips, the Memphis headquarters at Crosstown Concourse, signage and printing and materials, the website hosting and email platform, social media graphics and video production, digital ad buys, local radio and print in rural counties, FEC compliance and finance attorney fees, payroll for the campaign manager and treasurer, voter file access, polling, phone bank software, and event costs.

 That’s it.
 That’s the list.